H0wl3r/6a85491587aa9d8341f208430623728b/Sysmon/README.md

 Now remove any other user’s accounts listed, then add “Domain Users“, and “Domain Computer” with ONLY “Read” permission.
 Then add “Domain Admins” with “Full Control” permissions.
 Click “OK“
 Click “Close“

+----- 3 - Create a Deployment Group Policy -----
+Login to your Domain Controler, open Group Policy editor, create a new Group Policy Object(GPO), and name it “Sysmon_Deployment“.
+Find the new GPO, right-click on it and click “Edit“. navigate to the following “Computer Configuration –> Policies –> Windows Settings –> Scripts (Startup/Shutdown)“ Right-click on “Startup” and click on “Properties“.
+In the “Startup Properties” windows, click “Add“.
+In the “Edit Script” windows click “Browse…“
+In the popup explorer window, navigate to the SDP share; Select the Sysmon install Batch script we made earlier.
+Click “Open“ we don’t need to add any script parameters, so click “Ok”.
+Click “Ok” to complete the changes to the Startup script settings.